Looking for an efficient way to convert your images to WebP and…

 - GIF: for all the animated images that punctuate your messages

-Google ran a WebP compression study to see how webP compares with JPEG and PNG formats in terms of file size.
+As mentioned above, Google ran a WebP compression study to see how WebP compares with JPEG and PNG formats in terms of file size.
 The results are interesting:

 - A WebP image is 25% smaller than a PNG image.

 - A WebP image is 25-35% smaller than a JPEG image.